 Bethesda’s recent history hasn’t been spotless

 For players familiar with Bethesda games, there’s another problem.
-Namely, the studio’s last few games have had a mixed reception from critical gaming outlets and the fans themselves.
-Fallout 76 was an unmitigated disaster at launch, and although the game is in a much better state now, the damaging first impression was already made.
-Going a little further back, Fallout 4 was well received, but some players still considered it to be a less groundbreaking game than its beloved predecessors.
+Namely, the Bethesda publisher’s last few games have had a mixed reception from critical gaming outlets and the fans themselves.
+The company may be trying to keep things closer to its chest.
+Bethesda Austin’s Fallout 76 was mess at launch, and although the game is in a much better state now, the damaging first impression was already made.
+Going a little further back, Bethesda Game Studios’ Fallout 4 was well received, but some players still considered it to be a less groundbreaking game than its beloved predecessors.

-Some of the issues with these games can be explained through design decisions, such as the choice to make Fallout 76 an online multiplayer-focused experience.
+Some of the issues with these games can be explained through design, such as Fallout 76 being an online multiplayer-focused experience.
 Fans were also becoming less and less patient with the frequent bugs and glitches present in these games.
 Bethesda games have always been known to include a fair share of bugs.
-But, when those bugs became coupled with the other criticisms, it might have been a step too far for even the most hardcore Bethesda fans.
+But, when those bugs became coupled with the other criticisms, it might have been a step too far for even the most hardcore fans.
 Thankfully, Starfield will likely be a technical leap forward, as it is the first Bethesda game running on the new Creation Engine 2.
 Showing off more of the game would certainly help to demonstrate the new technical improvements that Starfield could have.

 Oversaturation can be a problem